return42/sphkerneldoc/linux_src_doc/mm/backing-dev_c.rst

 wait_iff_congested
 ==================

-.. c:function:: long wait_iff_congested(struct zone *zone, int sync, long timeout)
+.. c:function:: long wait_iff_congested(struct pglist_data *pgdat, int sync, long timeout)

-    Conditionally wait for a backing_dev to become uncongested or a zone to complete writes
+    Conditionally wait for a backing_dev to become uncongested or a pgdat to complete writes

-    :param struct zone \*zone:
+    :param struct pglist_data \*pgdat:
-        A zone to check if it is heavily congested
+        A pgdat to check if it is heavily congested

     :param int sync:
         SYNC or ASYNC IO